Azure/tech-connect-migration-lab/PostgreSQL/docs/postgres-migration-lab-instructions.md

 1. [ ] Minimize Edge.
 You’ll return to it in another task.

 You've successfully completed this task!
-Select **Next** to continue.

 ===